tuanho/nevo-data-replication/README.md

 7. To brown the Kafka topics, open browser to [http://localhost:8080](http://localhost:8080)

 ## Notes
 - This project is not secure or production ready and therefore only intentended for educational purposes.
-You will need to use a secrets manager, trusted network communication, and modified configs to transition to production.
+You will need to use a secrets manager, trusted network communication, and production quality settings to transition to reliable use.
 - For SQL Server, materialied views are not supported in data replication as a limitation of SQL Server CDC.
 - JDBC Sql Sever Connection reference: `jdbc:sqlserver://<server>:<port>;databaseName=Test;user=<user>;password=<password>`